Where the road ends, adventure begins.

 Wind

-The Sea of Cortez is the most biologically diverse body of water on earth, including the widest variety of whales and dolphins.
+The Sea of Cortez is the most biologically diverse body of water on earth

 Man paddleboarding in ocean, wearing sunglasses and hat, holding a paddle.

-Snorkel & Stand Up Paddle Board (SUP)
+Snorkel & Stand Up Paddling (SUP)

 Boy on a small boat holding a fish, near shore.
 Clear blue water, sunny day.